lichen-community-systems/Flocking/README.md

 Compatibility
 -------------

-Flocking is currently tested on the latest versions of Firefox, Chrome and Safari on Mac, Windows, Linux, iOS, and Android.
-Node.js 0.10.x is also supported.
+Flocking is currently tested on the latest versions of Firefox, Chrome, Safari, and Microsoft Edge on Mac, Windows, Linux, iOS, and Android.
+Node.js 0.12.x is also supported.

 License